hanzemeng/Multi-Paxos/README.md

 All control characters are defined in control_character.py.

-Append GS (decimal value 29) to every message (except for the init message) so receivers can parse multiple messages Append RS (decimal value 30) to every parameter in a message so receivers can parse the parameters Append RS (decimal value 30) to every parameter in a block operation so Block can parse each field
+Append GS (decimal value 29) to every message (except for the init message) so receivers can parse multiple messages.<br>
+Append RS (decimal value 30) to every parameter in a message so receivers can parse the parameters.<br>
+Append RS (decimal value 30) to every parameter in a block operation so Block can parse each field.<br>